mpourabedini/RestH2Example/README.md

   1. Download OpenLiberty.
   2. Extract it into a directory.
   3. Open cmd and go to bin directory of OpenLiberty.
-  4. Create new server in OpenLibery: server create server_name.
+  4. Create a new server in OpenLibery: server create server_name.
-  5. Open server.xml and add two feature :
+  5. Open server.xml and add two features :
       <featureManager>
           <feature>springBoot-2.0</feature>
           <feature>servlet-3.1</feature>